kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 This simplification is able to support all of the documented use-cases; see the Appendix.

 ## Prioritization
-Prioritization is important for low-latency, ensuring the publisher sends the most important media first during congetsion.
+Prioritization is important for low-latency, ensuring the publisher sends the most important media first during congestion.

-MoqTransport uses producer choosen priorities via send order.
+MoqTransport uses producer chosen priorities via send order.
 As the original proponent of this approach, I'm ashamed to admit that I was wrong.
-Reality is more naunced; both the subscriber and publisher need to work together.
+Reality is more nuanced; both the subscriber and publisher need to work together.

 MoqTransfork instead delegates the priority decision for the last mile to the subscriber.
 This is done via a `Track Priority` and `Group Order` field within `SUBSCRIBE`.